Developer-Autodesk/forge.learning/docs/viewer/extensions/skeleton.md

 An extension should implement the `.load` and `.unload` functions.
 To make a little more interesting, let's also create a toolbar button to trigger this extension code inside `.onClick` function.

 Each extension should be a JavaScript file.
-Create a file at **/www/js/myawesomeextension.js** and copy the following content.
+Create a file at UI folder **//js/myawesomeextension.js** and copy the following content.

 ```javascript
 // *******************************************